sabinemm/fruit-game/README.md

 ## Features
 ### Functionality

-* Game starts with a "Click to start" overlay
+* Game starts with a "Click to start" overlay.
-* The cards sligthy increase in size when hovered over
+* The cards sligthy increase in size when hovered over.
-* Pointer changes to hand when hovered over the cards and overlays
+* Pointer changes to hand when hovered over the cards and overlays.
-* Cards have different images on front and the same pattern on the back
+* Cards have different images on front and the same pattern on the back.
-* Cards flip with the according sound for realism
+* Cards flip with the according sound for realism.
-* Upbeat sound for moving on to the next level
+* Upbeat sound for moving on to the next level.
 * "Woop!
-Level Up!" and "Click to play next" overlay appears between levels
+Level Up!" and "Click to play next" overlay appears between levels.
-* Time countdown - user has 60 seconds to pass each level
+* Time countdown - user has 60 seconds to pass each level.
-* Flips are counted throughout the game
+* Flips are counted throughout the game.
-* Several levels
+* Several levels.
-* "Victory" overlay appears when the game is finished with an option to click to restart
+* "Victory" overlay appears when the game is finished with an option to click to restart.
 * "Game Over" overlay appears when time runs out.
 * The page refreshes when clicked on Game Over or Victory overlay.
 * It is not possible to see all the cards at the same time.
 If player clicks on one card, it stays flipped.
-When clicking on a second card it flips and both cards then turn back.
+When clicking on a second card it flips and both cards then turn back if it is not a match.

 ###  Existing features